 5. Sales channels are difficult to keep up with one channel.

-There is additional potential for delays, human error, and inefficiencies with several touchpoints, and you may lose control of your business.
+With several touchpoints, there is additional potential for delays, human error, and inefficiencies, and you may lose control of your business.

 You’ll need a unified view of orders, real-time inventory changes across all channels (perhaps driven by various warehouses), and the ability to report on which channels work better than others.
-When a business processes more than 100 orders per day, it’s time to deploy a B2B online ordering system.
+When a business processes over 100 orders daily, it’s time to deploy a B2B online ordering system.

 You’ll quickly get behind on the number of orders you have to complete if you don’t have an effective online order management system in place, which allows you inventory management significantly as your business increases.